YouTube – Tupolev Tu-95

-Tu-95 aircraft, produced by Tupolev and called "bear", are among the fastest propeller aircraft in the world.
-They serve as Russia's primary long range cruise missile carrier.
+Tupolev Tu-95 aircraft, called “bear”, are among the fastest propeller aircraft in the world.
+They serve as Russia’s primary long range cruise missile carrier.
 Arguably they are the most successful Soviet bombers design since World War II.
 While all other nations are flying jet powered heavy bombers, the Tu-95 still uses propellers.
 However, the aircraft can fly at jet-like speeds.

 Production of aircraft began in January of 1956.
 They were capable of long range, fast, high altitude flight, while carrying up to 19,800 lbs. of atomic or conventional bombs.
 The aircraft were equipped with six radar controlled 23 mm cannons to defend against fighter aircraft attacks.

 Later models of the Tupolev Tu-95 were armed with a pair of long range anti-shipping missiles carried one beneath each wing and up to six cruise missiles carried internally with up to five more carried under each wing.

 An anti-submarine version of the Tupolev Tu-95 was developed with a ventral search radar dome and an elongated fuselage.
 It carries torpedoes, mines, and sonar buoys.